vwt-digital/ckan-control/functions/check-catalog-existence/README.md

 - `serviceusage.services.list`: Listing all enabled services in a project
 - `storage.buckets.list`: Listing all buckets within a project

-After creating this role, assign it to the delegated SA on the highest level possible.
+After creating this role, assign it to the delegated SA on the highest hierarchy level possible.

 ## License
 This function is licensed under the [GPL-3](https://www.gnu.org/licenses/gpl-3.0.en.html) License